China Unicom Hong Kong Ltd

 How China Unicom Hong Kong reduced the environmental impact of its waste?

-Over the same period, the share of hazardous waste in China Unicom Hong Kong's total output increased by 13.38%, including a further 27.8% rise in 2023, suggesting a troubling upward shift toward more environmentally harmful waste streams that could raise compliance costs and environmental risks.
+Over the same period, the share of hazardous waste in China Unicom Hong Kong's total output increased by 13.38%, including a further 27.8% rise in 2023, suggesting a troubling upward shift toward more environmentally harmful waste streams that could raise compliance costs and environmental risks. a

-Overall, China Unicom Hong Kong had previously reduced its waste generation, but recent increases in both volume and hazardousness suggest potential reversals or emerging operational risks that warrant further investigation.
+Overall, China Unicom Hong Kong had previously reduced its waste generation, but recent increases in both volume and hazardousness suggest potential reversals or emerging operational risks that warrant further investigation. a

 Want Full Access to China Unicom Hong Kong's Waste Management Dataset?